3D printing is a recent innovation, which uses additive technology to build physical models

 a part of a classroom, it becomes a part of how students think and solve problems.
 Typically, students are not

-allowed to handle fragile objects like fossils and artifacts; but 3D printing shows promise as a rapid prototyping
+allowed to handle fragile objects like fossils and artifacts; but 3D printing shows promise as a rapid

 and production tool, providing users with the ability to touch, hold, and even take home an accurate model.